Aavromeda/Aavromeda/README.md

-- 👋 Hi, I’m @Aavromeda
+- 👋 Hi, I’m Sattam Das
-- 👀 I’m interested in web development.
+- 👀 I’m interested in artificial intelligence.
-- 🌱 I’m currently learning HTML and Python.
+- 🌱 I’m currently learning fundamentals of AI and ML.
 - 📫 How to reach me:- email- dassattam2939@gmail.com

 <!---